 This is a guest post by Debbie Dubrow of DeliciousBaby.com.

 If you have a rental car, a visit to the Ballard Locks is fun and memorable for young children.
 Kids love the opportunity to watch up close as boats pass through the locks from salt water to fresh water (and vice versa).
-In season, they will also learn about Salmon and watch through a glass viewing area as salmon jump up a salmon ladder.
+In season, they will also learn about salmon and watch through a glass viewing area as salmon jump up a ladder.
 The visitor center has helpful exhibits that explain what you are seeing in more detail.
-Best of all, kid-friendly Ballard has plenty of food options for lunch or dinner and several offbeat, locally owned stores for children and adults.
+Best of all, kid-friendly Ballard has plenty of options for lunch or dinner and several offbeat, locally owned stores for children and adults.

 Need more to do?
 Other family-friendly destinations in Seattle include the Woodland Park Zoo, the Seattle Aquarium and the Olympic Sculpture Park.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.

 This is a challenging time for our clients given the uncertainty around the spread of coronavirus, particularly for those with near-term travel plans in impacted areas.
 We’re working with our suppliers on being flexible with their booking conditions, and enabling families to postpone travel to a later date without a penalty, when possible.
 Likewise, given the unpredictability around destinations that may be impacted in the future, we’re helping clients planning new trips and understand ways that they can protect themselves until the situation improves.
 We are ready to help our clients work through questions and concerns.